Oh, Doctor Beeching!

 Oh, Doctor Beeching! is a British television sitcom written by David Croft and Richard Spendlove, and produced for the BBC.
 After a pilot for the programme was broadcast on 14 August 1995, full production saw the sitcom running for two series from 8 July 1996 to 28 September 1997.

 The series focuses on the staff of the fictional Hatley railway station, whose lives are disrupted by the arrival of a new station master on the same day that news breaks out over proposed plans by Dr Richard Beeching to close many branch lines and their respective stations.
 Filming of the sitcom included exterior shots taken at Arley railway station on the Severn Valley Railway, and featured many of the same actors who had performed before in Hi-de-Hi! and You Rang, M'Lord?, including Paul Shane, Jeffrey Holland, and Su Pollard.

-Oh, Doctor Beeching! was the last sitcom to be written by Croft, who agreed to produce it for the BBC after initially cutting ties with corporation over private disagreements.
+Oh, Doctor Beeching! was the last sitcom to be written by Croft, who agreed to produce it for the BBC after initially cutting ties with the corporation over private disagreements.
 Despite initial good viewing figures when it began, the sitcom was axed following extensive problems competing with other programming on the BBC, including major news coverage in 1997.

 Production

-Following his work on You Rang, M'Lord?, David Croft severed his ties with the BBC in 1993, after criticising the network for not giving his latest sitcom any repeats on television - something he felt would have helped to build up its audience and improved its appeal.
+Following his work on You Rang, M'Lord?, David Croft severed his ties with the BBC in 1993, after criticising the network for not giving his latest sitcom any repeats on television – something he felt would have helped to build up its audience and improved its appeal.
 In response to this, the BBC decided to promise him full productive control for a new sitcom, focused on the lives of railway staff at a rural station during the 1960s.
 Croft agreed to the BBC's offer, and was partnered with Richard Spendlove, who had extensive history with the railways, rather than previous creative collaborators Jimmy Perry and Jeremy Lloyd.

 "Blossom", the locomotive featured in the series.

 A pilot for the sitcom was produced and aired in 1995 and proved a success with viewers, leading the BBC to commission Croft and Spendlove to produce a series; though broadcast of the sitcom's first series was delayed for a year.
-Much of the sitcom's filming required exterior shots with a location that would fit in with the 1960s, leading production staff to make use of the Severn Valley Railway due to its preservation work, both for a LMS Ivatt Class 2 2-6-0 locomtive (No 46521), as well Arley railway station, though the cost for this meant that the BBC was required to provide a large budget for the sitcom compared to other programming at the time.
+Much of the sitcom's filming required exterior shots with a location that would fit in with the 1960s, leading production staff to make use of the Severn Valley Railway due to its preservation work, both for a LMS Ivatt Class 2 2-6-0 locomotive (No 46521), as well Arley railway station, though the cost for this meant that the BBC was required to provide a large budget for the sitcom compared to other programming at the time.

-Much of the cast who took part in the series were recruited from Croft's previous work on both Hi-de-Hi! and You Rang, M'Lord?, with guest appearances from a number of Croft's other works with his former partner Jimmy Perry; Spendlove himself also made several appearances in the programme.
+Much of the cast who featured in the series were recruited from Croft's previous work on both Hi-de-Hi! and You Rang, M'Lord?, with guest appearances from a number of Croft's other works with his former partner Jimmy Perry; Spendlove himself also made several appearances in the programme.